WStrellis/az-400-notes/site_reliability.md

 - *N+1* - for an app that needs N nodes to function, one extra resource is provisioned as a failsafe.
 - *2N* - One extra node is provisioned for every node ( double )
 - *2N+1* - All nodes are duplicated, plus extras

+*Tail Latency* - In a service which must perform many calculations on many individual servers all of the servers are expected to complete their task within a short period of time.
+If one of the servers takes an excessive amount of time to complete its work then the final response time to the client will be increased beyond the acceptable amount.

+### Load Balancer
+- Only handles port-forwarding for TCP and UDP traffic
+- Operates on Layer 4 of ISO network stack
+- cannot manipulate contents of network packets
+- cannot route based on packet content

+Which tools can be used to test network connectivity for VMs behind a Load Balancer?
+`PsPing`, `tcping`, and `netsh`. `ping` will not work because it uses an ICMP connection which Load Balancer will not route.